Church-Web-Development/nic-website/README.md

 ## About

-This repository contains the source code for the [Cardiff International Church](https://cardiffinternationalchurch.org) website.
-The goal is to provide information about CIC, its vision, activities, and how to get involved.
+This repository contains the source code for the [Newport International Church](https://newportinternationalchurch.org) website.
+The goal is to provide information about NIC, its vision, activities, and how to get involved.

 ## Features

 - Responsive and accessible website design
-- Information about CIC and its ministries
+- Information about NIC and its ministries
 - Upcoming events and news
 - Contact and location details
 - Integration with social media and newsletter sign-up